 I expect you to be familiar with what plagiarism is and is not.
 You may not present someone else's work as your own without proper citation.
+Using AI-generated text is not a replacement for your own writing.
 You may not copy someone else's work.
 You may not simply reword text from another source without giving credit.
 Please cite others' work where relevant, and use your own writing.
 If you are not sure about the definition of plagiarism, or whether something constitutes plagiarism, please consult with me or with someone at Bard's Learning Commons.
 Students caught plagiarizing will be reported to the Academic Judiciary Board, will get no credit for the assignment, and may fail the course.